fablab-bergamo/Fab-O-matic/hardware/README.md

 * Power can flow from the machine to the host through the USB port.
 A diode needs to be added.
 * Power can flow from the host to the machine through the USB port.
 A diode needs to be added.
 * Reverse/under voltage protection circuit is wrong.
-* PCB design is problably not MAINS AC safe (NC/NO/COM tracks to the relay).

 Changes from rev 0.4: